james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 ## **Explain how Domains and DNS have contributed to the development of the internet.**
 The domain and DNS have played a crucial role in the development of the internet since they they were invented in the 1980s.
 Due to the growing number of users on the internet, the number of IP addresses grew exponentially, and a solution was needed to store and identify.
+Initially, all devices connected to the internet were recorded on a .TXT file titled HOSTS.txt.
+Over time the
+.TXT file was unable to handle the large amount of records being kept in the file, and subsequently, technologists designed what we now call the Domain Name System to mitigate scalability issues (Shaw and Fruhlinger 2020).
 The domain name system was invented in the 1980s to deal with this issue of scaling IP addresses by storing all of the IP addresses and its computer host name in a structured list (Danielle Kehl 2015).
-This allowed the number of IP addresses to grow into the millions, and is the reason for allowing computers to connect to specific IP addresses without the user needing to remember each individual IP address when visiting websites . https://nap.nationalacademies.org/read/11258/chapter/4 https://slate.com/technology/2015/05/icann-transition-the-interesting-history-of-the-internet-domain-name-system.html &nbsp;
+This allowed the number of IP addresses to grow into the millions, and is the reason for allowing computers to connect to specific IP addresses without the user needing to remember each individual IP address when visiting websites. https://nap.nationalacademies.org/read/11258/chapter/4 https://slate.com/technology/2015/05/icann-transition-the-interesting-history-of-the-internet-domain-name-system.html &nbsp;
 &nbsp;
-The emergence and implementation of the Domain Name System was a significant development in the history of the Internet.
-Initially, all devices connected to the internet were recorded on a .TXT file titled HOSTS.txt.
-Over time the .TXT file was unable to handle the large amount of records being kept in the file, and subsequently, technologists designed what we now call the Domain Name System to mitigate scalability issues with the HOSTS.txt file.
-&nbsp;
-&nbsp;
 **source** - (Signposts in Cyberspace: The Domain Name System and Internet Navigation, 2005 - page 41, 42 file on my PC*******)
 &nbsp;
 &nbsp;
-**source**What is DNS? – Introduction to DNS - AWS (amazon.com)

 ## **Question 3 - Define the features of the following technologies that are essential in terms of the development of the internet:**
 &nbsp;
 ### **TCP**
 TCP stands as Transmission Control Protocol, which is a protocol which standardizes, or sets out the method for how data is sent and transmitted across the internet.
 The Transmission Control Protocol and Internet Protocol (IP) work together in tandem to facilitate the sending, receiving, and travel of data across the internet.
 The IP address sets out the addresses from the sender and the receiver devices, and the TCP decides how the data will get transmitted throughout the journey of a packet of data, from start to finish.
+&nbsp;
+&nbsp;
+### **Explain how TCP has contributed to the development of client and server communication over the internet (50 - 150 words for TCP)**

 *Source - https://www.ibm.com/docs/en/aix/7.1?topic=management-transmission-control-protocolinternet-protocol*
 &nbsp;